NXP/etsm/README.md

 ## Introduction

-ETSM is a python program providing serial communication interface through USB.
-The user-friendly GUI offers many features as pattern detection, the possilibity to send command or set of commands.
+ETSM is a patented mechanism/concept from NXP.
+It consists of a serial communication through USB between a host PC and a device.
+The ETSM receives the traces from the serial port and based on user inputs it can automatically send backs a command/set of commands to the device, or external events to an external program.
+Each received trace is compared with patterns to detect previously declared by the user.

+ADD SCHEMATIC

+To illustrate such a concept, NXP has developed a python based user-friendly GUI offering many features part of the ETSM mechanism.
-The user can modify onlive different settings such as the serial port, the baudrate, the pattern to detect or the command to send.
+The user can modify on live different settings such as the serial port, the baudrate, the patterns to detect, or the commands to send.
-Traces can be saved in a file for post processing, pattern detected will be highlighted in the file.
+Traces can be saved in a file for post processing, patterns detected will be highlighted in the file.

-ETSM program works as a standalone program, and can be easily integrate in third party program without any modification.
+This program works as a standalone program, and can be easily integrated in third party program without any modification.

-**Note : For advanced features as triggering event on third party based on pattern detection, minor modifications on third party program must be done**
+**Note : For advanced features as triggering event on third party program based on pattern detection, minor modifications on third party program must be done**

 ## Installation